ramonvoges/kwic/README.md

 # KeyWords In Context for Ruby

-The program expects as a first argument a regex like "n.?vim" and then either one or more files or a stream to search in.
+The program expects as a first argument a regex like "n.?vim" and then either one or more files or a stream where to look for the regex.

 For example:
 ``` ruby